carusoj7/Border-War/ReadMe.md

 Create a browser-based game that models the card game “War” allowing the user to decide which deck to root for.

 ## Game Rules
-Each deck starts with 26 cards.
-Whichever card displayed is higher than the other, then both cards are put into the winner's deck.
-If there is a tie, three cards are removed from each deck and each team turns a 4th card to determine a winner for the remaining cards.
+The deck is divided evenly between both teams.
+Each team then displays a card.
+Whichever card displayed is higher than the other, both cards are put into the winner's deck.
+If there is a tie, three cards are removed from each team's deck and then a 4th card is turned to determine a winner of that hand.
 Whichever deck runs out of cards wins!

 ## To Play The Game: